jatcwang/doobieroll/docs/docs/docs/Assembler.md

     )
 ```

-Typically with doobie, the columns in the result set are grouped into logical groups roughly mapping to domain entities.
+With doobie, typically the columns in the result set are grouped into logical groups which roughly maps to domain models.
-Using the example query above, the result type of a doobie query will probably look like this:
+Using the example query above, the type of a doobie query will be:

 ```
 List[(DbCompany, DbDepartment, DbEmployee)]
 ```

-We will call types like `DbCompany`, `DbDepartment` and `DbEmployee` **Column Group**s.
-A Column Group's case class fields
-map to a column.
-They are defined as:
+Each field in these DB model case classes map to a column in the query result:

 ```
 case class DbCompany(